spookylukey/django-views-the-right-way/source/dependency-injection.rst

 A slightly more general concept is “dependency injection”.
 If you have some code that needs to do something, i.e. it has a dependency on some other code, instead of depending directly, the dependency gets injected from the outside.
-If our dependency is a just a function, we can pass it as a parameter in.
+If our dependency is a just a single function call, we can simple accept a function as a parameter.
+If our dependency is a set of related function calls, we might want an object with methods as our the parameter.

 Often you will hear the term “dependency injection” being used for something that goes one step further, and injects dependencies **automatically** in some